RackWare-Inc/Rackware-Golden-Template/README.md

 For more information, see the user guide for the RMM server: https://www.rackwareinc.com/rackware-rmm-users-guide-for-ibm-cloud

 ## License Requirements
-For migration using the RMM server, the license model is “Bring Your Own License” (BYOL).
-This is a subscription-based license, paid monthly.
-Each license allows you to migrate one or more servers during the subscription period.
- If this the first-time order and using RMM server, then there is a 3-month promotional period.
-Thereafter you will need to purchase the license directly from Rackware (sales@rackwareinc.com).
+If you are using RMM server for the first-time then there is promotional license for 3 months.
+Thereafter you will need to purchase the license directly from RackWare (sales@rackwareinc.com).
-For additional information about pricing or inquiries, reach out to sales@rackwareinc.com
+ For additional information about pricing or inquiries, reach out to sales@rackwareinc.com.

 ## Promotional License
 The promotional license is per account and for first time usage only.
 You are allowed up to 3 licenses and the licenses allow you to migrate 3 servers simultaneously, but are re-usable enabling to migrate additional servers as needed during the subscription period.
 See **Product Configuration** section for more information about obtaining the promotional licenses.